insideout/ai/_news/2020-04-21-ust-global-named-winner-at-the-microsoft-ai-awards-20-for-the-best-innovation-in-artificial-intelligence.md

 ---
 category: news
 title: "UST Global named winner at the Microsoft AI Awards 2.0 for the Best Innovation in Artificial Intelligence"
-excerpt: "The award marks industry appreciation of UST Global’s AI capabilities to build products that scale new heights in innovations in Artificial Intelligence.
-UST Global partnered with EmancipAction ... baseline assessment, IPT Sessions, end of therapy assessments and follow up assessments until they are ready to start a new life without fear ..."
+excerpt: "The award marks industry appreciation of UST Global’s AI capabilities to build products that scale new heights in innovations in Artificial Intelligence ...
+IPT Sessions, end of therapy assessments and follow up assessments until they are ready to ..."
 publishedDateTime: 2020-04-21T10:08:00Z
 webUrl: "https://indiaeducationdiary.in/ust-global-named-winner-at-the-microsoft-ai-awards-2-0-for-the-best-innovation-in-artificial-intelligence/"
 type: article